 At the top of the funnel, new subscribers may benefit from educational content about how you create eco-friendly products without compromising effectiveness.
+A newsletter format might work best here.
 This type of content will resonate with all three buyer personas (the conscious consumer, the skincare enthusiast, and the thoughtful gift shopper) that have yet to buy.

 But if you’re targeting subscribers with abandoned carts, your strategy will differ.
 For instance, you can emphasize how conscious consumers are helping the environment when they make purchases from you.
 Skincare enthusiasts will be more inclined to complete their purchase if you highlighted how the products in their cart can help resolve their skincare issues.
 And the thoughtful gift shoppers will hit the “check out” button if you talk about how these sustainable products make for unforgettable holiday presents.

 (Learn more about creating email sales funnels here.)

 It’s important to note that the examples above are simply overarching examples of segmentation.
 You can do this in a number of ways, depending on your subscriber base.
 Location, for instance, is a typical segmentation criterion for international brands.
 You don’t want your marketing emails to go to waste (or to cause confusion) by sending English-language emails to Spanish-speaking subscribers.

 Using a proper and recognizable sender name–and by extension, email address–establishes trust and rapport with your audience.
 It personalizes your emails, instead of just another marketing message (or worse, spam!) crowding their inbox.

 42% of email subscribers look at the From field first before deciding to open or skip emails.
 Familiarity will be your friend in this case, as it will encourage recipients to read your content.